LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 Encoding is a large issue as double encoding can be used to obfuscate intent, or one level of encoding can be used to mask a character.
 As an example, some malicious input may be `<script>alert(0)</script>` as an XSS attack.
 On the first level of encoding this input turns into `%3Cscript%3Ealert%280%29%3C%2fscript%3E`.
-Without reducing to a canon form, a validation or sanitization function only checking for `<script>` will miss it because it is actually `%3Cscript%3E`.
+Without reducing to a canon form, a validation or sanitization function only checking for `<script>` will fail because it is actually `%3Cscript%3E`.
 The fix for this would be to decode the input, but attackers know this, so they may encode the input twice or even many times.
-This turns all the % into %25, but it is still equivalent to the original text.
+In this HTML encoding example it turns all the % into %25, but it is still equivalent to the original text.
 Using the previous example this would turn `%3Cscript%3Ealert%280%29%3C%2fscript%3E` into `%253Cscript%253Ealert%25280%2529%253C%252fscript%253E`
 This XSS example would of course apply to path traversal attacks by turning `http://victim/cgi/../../winnt/system32/cmd.exe?/c+dir+c:\` into `http://victim/cgi/%252E%252E%252F%252E%252E%252Fwinnt/system32/cmd.exe?/c+dir+c:\`.
 This specific example for path traversal was found at this OWASP guideline [OWASP Double Encoding](https://owasp.org/www-community/Double_Encoding).
 Hopefully you can see why canonicalization is done first before sanitization and validation.

-Now the examples given before are just for HTML encoding.
-When you are dealing with international clients, or simply want to be up to standard UTF-8 is going to cause so much trouble.
-UTF-8, just like with file paths, has many ways to represent the same character.
-This is more so a fault in the design of the standard than an issue of encoding.
-The standard does give a way to detect manipulation luckily.

 ### Normalization